YuriyTimoshenkov/OctopusPPC/README.md

 #####Consists of
 - logger, which collects and writes log with different levels(info, warning, error)
 - log index, which provide user with fast searching through the log messages and pretty web user interface
-- two log messages destanation support
+- two log messages destination support
   - Graylog2
   - Syslog